Maximilian-Seitz/ExDemonKing/chapters/Chapter_8.md

 > Thank you.

-I was wary of this man.
-A man whom I had never met before, who must have spent hours caring for me throughout the past few days, refusing any sort of reimbursement.
+A man whom I had never met before, who had spent hours caring for me throughout the past few days, refusing any sort of reimbursement.
 They were actions unlike those of any man of faith I had known before, who used the words of their gods as justification for their own selfish goals.